 ICIS Nightly Processing begins around 11PM EST when Prod ICIS data is replicated to ICISCOPY, among other processes.
 Therefore, please do not query or schedule jobs from 11PM to 7AM EST, when the jobs are usually completed.

-You may also register for the Exchange Network Test site: https://enservicestest.epacdxnode.net, where the Test ICISDA services connect to the ICIS Stage database instead of ICISCOPY (ICISDA Production connects to ICISCOPY, which is refreshed with ICIS Production data nightly).
-ICIS Stage on the other hand is usually refreshed with Production ICIS data about every quarter.
-Test ICISDA can be used to retrieve test or training records that you want to save before a data refresh/wipeout to ICIS Stage, which can then be submitted to ICIS Stage using the ICIS-NPDES dataflow on NGNTest2.0 after the refresh.
+You may also register for the Exchange Network Test site: https://enservicestest.epacdxnode.net, where the Test ICISDA services connect to the ICIS Stage database instead of ICISCOPY (ICISDA Production connects to ICISCOPY, which is refreshed with ICIS Production data nightly.
+ICIS Stage on the other hand is usually refreshed with Production ICIS data about every quarter.)
+Test ICISDA can be used to retrieve test or training records that you want to save before a data refresh/wipeout to ICIS Stage, which can then be submitted to ICIS Stage using the ICIS-NPDES dataflow on the .NetNodeTest2.0 Node (not .NetNodeDev2.0) after the refresh (the .NetNode2 is the Node for ICISDA Production Dataflow).
 Saving these templates and modifying them for future use can save a lot of time instead of manually reentering them in the ICIS Stage website.

 For guidelines on retrieving NetDMR training/test data from ICIS Stage (before a database refresh), visit: https://netdmr.zendesk.com/hc/en-us/articles/209616306-ICIS-Data-Access .